Bukken5150/My-Voron-2-Mods/Top_Mounted_Bowden_retainer/README.md

 # Top mounted bowden retainer

-Top mounted bowden retainer for use with top mounded spool holders
+This is a remix of the official Voron2.4 bowden retainer, so that you can use it with a top mounded spool holder.
 The retainer is designed to be used on 3mm panels with 3mm foam

 ![Closed](Images/cad.png)
 ![Mounted1](Images/mounted1.jpg)